PotatoEMR/gleam-fhir/README.md

 These pages provide only an intro to FHIR and the Gleam implementation.
 For comprehensive information, see the FHIR docs, e.g. for [R4 AllergyIntolerance](https://hl7.org/fhir/R4/allergyintolerance.html#resource).

 Gleam FHIR is not a mature project.
-For an application with real users and regulations, you are probably better off with a mature FHIR SDK such as [https://docs.fire.ly/](https://docs.fire.ly/).
+Applications with real users and regulations are probably better off with a mature FHIR SDK such as [https://docs.fire.ly/](https://docs.fire.ly/).
 These Gleam FHIR pages are modelled on their .NET SDK documentation.

-[https://chat.fhir.org/](https://chat.fhir.org/) is a public chatroom with many FHIR implementers.
-If you have a question, there is a good chance someone has asked it there.
+[https://chat.fhir.org/](https://chat.fhir.org/) is a public FHIR chatroom with many questions and answers, for instance in the [implementers](https://chat.fhir.org/#narrow/channel/179166-implementers) channel.